 8. Team warm up exercises.

 Every volleyball practice plan should have warm up exercises.
 Every practice have your team perform a warm up routine.
 Just by spending 5 or 10 minutes a practice warming up in the beginning can make a huge difference in long term benefits of injury prevention and improved athletic performance.
 Just 5 or 10 minutes a day of low impact plyometrics and speed drills will go a long way.

 9. Meat ball drill.

-volleyball practice plan passing The meatball drill is great for both serving and passing.
+The meatball drill is great for both serving and passing.
 This serve receive drill is great for teaching servers how to be deceptive with their serves.
 Also, this drill is great for passers to experiment with where to start on the court for serve receive.
-Also, the passers develops skills for anticipating the server and become more comfortable moving to get in position to pass.
+Also, the passer develops skills for anticipating the server and becoming more comfortable moving to get in position to pass.

 How you design a volleyball practice plan really depends on the current skill level of your players.
-For example, you may notice that you have many players that contact the ball really poorly.
+For example, you may notice that many of your players have a poor contact when they spike.

 Lets say for example, every time a player spikes the ball, the ball floats out of bounds.
 In this case, a much greater amount of practice time can be spent on practicing how to contact the ball (elbow to wrist and topspin drills).

 In this situation, your volleyball practice plan could look something like this...

 Blocking Drills (15 minutes)

 Serve Receive/Free Ball Drills (15 minutes)